Shay Given: Coaching career

 In June 2018, Given was appointed goalkeeping coach at Derby County under new manager Frank Lampard.
 He retained his position when Phillip Cocu was appointed manager in July 2019.
 In November 2020, Given was part of an interim coaching quartet alongside Wayne Rooney, Liam Rosenior and Justin Walker after Cocu was sacked earlier that month.
 After two matches as an interim quartet, Rooney would go on to take sole charge.
 On 15 January 2021, Rooney was appointed as the club's permanent manager and Given moved to the position of first-team coach.
 Given left his role at Derby at the end of the season because the club's financial problems meant they could not afford to renew it.

 Personal life

-Given has been in a relationship with Rebecca Gibson since 2013, and the couple have two daughters.
+Shay married Jane Cunningham at a Catholic ceremony on 16 June 2001 in Hexham and received an Apostolic blessing for their wedding from Pope John Paul II.
+They were married until 2014, and the couple had two children.
+Given has been in a relationship with Rebecca Gibson since 2013, when Shay was still married.
+The couple have two daughters.
 In 2006, Given was awarded the Freedom of County Donegal in a ceremony in his home town, Lifford.

-Given has helped to organise several fundraising events in aid of Macmillan Cancer Support.
+Given with his wife Jane has helped to organise several fundraising events in aid of Macmillan Cancer Support.
 His mother died of cancer when he was four, so he has continually tried to raise money as it is an issue close to him.
 On 27 November 2011, Given was brought to tears during a minute's applause for former teammate and personal friend Gary Speed, following Speed's death earlier that day, before Aston Villa met Swansea City at the Liberty Stadium.

+On 11 January 2026 Shay described Wilfried Nancy's short time as Celtic manager as an "absolute holocaust" live on BBC show Final Score which triggered an apology.